 Subdivision 1.
-Alcohol and drug abuse department section.
-There is hereby created an alcohol and other drug abuse section in the department of human services.
+Alcohol and Other Drug Abuse Section.
+There is hereby created an Alcohol and Other Drug Abuse Section in the Department of Human Services.
 This section shall be headed by a director.
 The commissioner may place the director's position in the unclassified service if the position meets the criteria established in section 43A.08, subdivision 1a.
 The section shall:

-- (a) conduct and foster basic research relating to the cause, prevention and methods of diagnosis, treatment and rehabilitation of alcoholic and other drug dependent persons; - (b) coordinate and review all activities and programs of all the various state departments as they relate to alcohol and other drug dependency and abuse problems; - (c) develop, demonstrate, and disseminate new methods and techniques for the prevention, treatment and rehabilitation of alcohol and other drug abuse and dependency problems; - (d) gather facts and information about alcoholism and other drug dependency and abuse, and about the efficiency and effectiveness of prevention, treatment, and rehabilitation from all comprehensive programs, including programs approved or licensed by the commissioner of human services or the commissioner of health or accredited by the joint commission on accreditation of hospitals.
+- (a) conduct and foster basic research relating to the cause, prevention and methods of diagnosis, treatment and rehabilitation of alcoholic and other drug dependent persons; - (b) coordinate and review all activities and programs of all the various state departments as they relate to alcohol and other drug dependency and abuse problems; - (c) develop, demonstrate, and disseminate new methods and techniques for the prevention, treatment and rehabilitation of alcohol and other drug abuse and dependency problems; - (d) gather facts and information about alcoholism and other drug dependency and abuse, and about the efficiency and effectiveness of prevention, treatment, and rehabilitation from all comprehensive programs, including programs approved or licensed by the commissioner of human services or the commissioner of health or accredited by the Joint Commission on Accreditation of Hospitals.
 The state authority is authorized to require information from comprehensive programs which is reasonable and necessary to fulfill these duties.
 When required information has been previously furnished to a state or local governmental agency, the state authority shall collect the information from the governmental agency.
-The state authority shall disseminate facts and summary information about alcohol and other drug abuse dependency problems to public and private agencies, local governments, local and regional planning agencies, and the courts for guidance to and assistance in prevention, treatment and rehabilitation; - (e) inform and educate the general public on alcohol and other drug dependency and abuse problems; - (f) serve as the state authority concerning alcohol and other drug dependency and abuse by monitoring the conduct of diagnosis and referral services, research and comprehensive programs.
-The state authority shall submit a biennial report to the governor and the legislature containing a description of public services delivery and recommendations concerning increase of coordination and quality of services, and decrease of service duplication and cost;
+The state authority shall disseminate facts and summary information about alcohol and other drug abuse dependency problems to public and private agencies, local governments, local and regional planning agencies, and the courts for guidance to and assistance in prevention, treatment and rehabilitation;